forestgrape/coronavirus/virion_viability.md

   * at 22 degrees: a few hours (1 to 4 hours)
 * Common disinfectants (e.g. ethanol 70%, iodine 7.5%): a few seconds
 * Soap: About 20 seconds

+#### Sunlight
+At low UV (e.g low sun in the fall) the halflife time is about 6 minutes and at high UV (e.g. sun in summer) about 2 min.

 ## Relevance